Using the FRITZ!DECT radiator control in the FRITZ!Box home network

 - A maximum of twelve radiator controls can be registered with the FRITZ!Box.

 1 Establishing a DECT connection

-- Push the "DECT" button on your FRITZ!Box.
-Hold down the button for at least 6 seconds until the "DECT" or "Info" LED on the FRITZ!Box begins to flash.
+- Push the "DECT" or the "Fon/DECT" button on your FRITZ!Box.
+Hold down the button for at least 6 seconds until the "DECT" or "Info" LED on the FRITZ!Box starts to flash.
 The FRITZ!Box is in registration mode as long as the LED flashes.

 - Push the "MENU" button on the radiator control within 2 minutes.

 - Select the menu item "Anmeldung" on the radiator control and then push the "OK" button.
 The message "Anmeldung war erfolgreich" is shown in the display.

 The DECT connection is established as soon as the symbol for the radio connection is shown continuously in the display of the radiator control.